MSK0306/Python-for-Kids/README.md

 ## Lecture 5

 The loop structure is brought together with the turtle module to draw polygons.
 Furthermore, nested loop structures are introduced by drawing clover shapes.

+## Lecture 6

+Various functions to draw certain shape using turtle module have been created.
+We switched to using PyCharm IDE.